Category Archives: Horus the Child

 At Athribis and Akhmim, Aperet-Isis is connected with the Goddess Repyt, known to the Greeks as Triphis (which sounds like an epithet of Hekate, but isn’t).
 More likely, this Greek rendition comes from combining the Egyptian feminine article, ta, with the Egyptian term rpyt, meaning “lady” and adding the Greek grammatical ending.
 So, the Goddess Repyt is simply The Lady.
 Repyt is often lioness-headed, too, and is paired with Min as consort.
 All three Deities, Min, Aperet-Isis, and Repyt, might be represented together.
 If Repyt is The Lady and Aperet-Isis is The Lady of Akhmim—and both are mothers of a Child God, Horus or Kolanthes (the Greek version of a little-known Child God)—we begin to see how the Goddesses come together.
 Ah, the glorious mess that is Egyptian Deities and how They refuse to have impermeable borders!

 But now, I think we have at least a bit more color for our Goddess, “Equipped Isis.”
 She is a magically powerful Mother Goddess, a Queenly Goddess of the Two Lands, a Goddess of Magical Renewal, and a mystic Goddess of the Moon.
-She is most known from the New Kingdom onward, which is the same period when Great Isis and Her cult was growing and spreading throughout the Mediterranean and further.
+She is most known from the New Kingdom onward, which is the same period when the worship of Great Isis was growing and spreading throughout the Mediterranean and further.
 It was, no doubt, inevitable that these two Goddesses would meet and unite.

 Magic flows